If you’re reading this, you probably already have a good idea in mind of what you’re looking for in your marketing.

 Ever wondered which parts of your form are turning the most users away?

-That’s what form analysis is for through HotJar.
-You can determine different percentages through each of the fields within your forms to understand what may be benefiting your users, and what’s keeping them from actually following through completion.
+With the form analysis in Hotjar you can determine different percentages through each of the fields in your forms to understand what may be keeping your visitor from following through completion.

 What if you could increase your form conversions by even 5%?
 It could be huge for your business.